malaybaku/VMagicMirror/docs/pages/english/docs/external_tracker_ifacialmocap.md

 #### Q6.
 Eyes or mouth do not move
 {: .doc-sec2 }

 In iFacialMocap GUI, confirm `Upper` and `Lower` is turned on.
-If they are turned off, facial expression will be invalid.
+If they are turned off, facial expression capture will be invalid.

 <div class="row">
 {% include docimg.html file="./images/docs/ex_tracker_ifm_enable_captures.png" customclass="col l4 m4 s12" imgclass="fit-doc-img" %}